shenwei356/rush/README.md

-                                  all for all exes (default none) -n, --nrecords int              number of records sent to a command (default 1) -o, --out-file string           out file ("-" for stdout) (default "-") --print-retry-output        print output from retry commands (default true) --propagate-exit-status     propagate child exit status up to the exit status of rush (default true) -D, --record-delimiter string   record delimiter (default is "\n") (default "\n")
+                                  all for all exes (default none) -n, --nrecords int              number of records sent to a command (default 1) -o, --out-file string           out file ("-" for stdout) (default "-") --pipe                      send each group of records to the command's standard input --print-retry-output        print output from retry commands (default true) --propagate-exit-status     propagate child exit status up to the exit status of rush (default true) -D, --record-delimiter string   record delimiter (default is "\n") (default "\n")